MicrosoftDocs/azure-docs/articles/automation/automation-scenario-source-control-integration-with-VSTS.md

 ![](media/automation-scenario-source-control-integration-with-VSTS/VSTSTokenVariable.png)
 ## Step 3:
 Import the runbook that will sync your runbooks or configurations into the automation account.
-You can get the [sample runbook](https://www.powershellgallery.com/packages/Sync-VSTS/1.0/DisplayScript) from the PowerShellGallery.com and deploy to your automation account.
+You can use the [VSTS sample runbook](https://www.powershellgallery.com/packages/Sync-VSTS/1.0/DisplayScript) or the [VSTS with Git sample runbook] (https://www.powershellgallery.com/packages/Sync-VSTS/1.0/DisplayScript) from the PowerShellGallery.com depending on if you use VSTS source control or VSTS with Git and deploy to your automation account.

 ![](media/automation-scenario-source-control-integration-with-VSTS/VSTSPowerShellGallery.png)